Deafheaven discography

 Deafheaven is an American blackgaze band formed in 2010.
 Originally based in San Francisco, the group began as a two-piece with singer George Clarke and guitarist Kerry McCoy, who recorded and self-released a demo album together.
 Following its release, Deafheaven recruited three new members and began to tour.
 Before the end of 2010, the band signed to Deathwish Inc. and later released their debut album Roads to Judah, in April 2011.
 A follow-up album, Sunbather, was released in 2013 to wide critical acclaim, becoming one of the best reviewed albums of the year in the United States.
 In 2015 the band released their third album, New Bermuda, and in 2018 their fourth, Ordinary Corrupt Human Love.
 Their fifth studio album, Infinite Granite, was released in 2021.
 They announced their sixth album, Lonely People With Power, on January 27, 2025, and it was released on March 28.
 It is their first album released through Roadrunner Records, which they joined in 2024.

-Deafheaven has released six full-length albums, one solo extended play (EP), a split EP, two live albums, and ten singles (including two non-album singles).
+Deafheaven has released six full-length albums, one solo extended play (EP), a split EP, three live albums, and fifteen singles (including two non-album singles).